 While prescribing levels for methadone in Irish prisons have fluctuated over the past 3 years, the profile of the numbers of prisoners availing of the different treatment options - detoxification, maintenance, or stabilisation - has remained consistent, with 35% availing of detoxification, 64% availing of maintenance and 1% availing of stabilisation.
-This has also been the experience during the COVID-19 pandemic (Humphries).
+This was also the experience during the COVID-19 pandemic (Dáil Éireann Debate.
+Written answer (question to Justice 1266) Drugs in prisons.
+2021).

-In a 2017 report (Irish Penal Reform Trust 2017), the Irish Penal Reform Trust (IPRT) noted that, despite a range of treatments available, a number of gaps in service provision for the treatment of offenders with substance misuse issues are apparent, in particular in relation to treatment services for women offenders; recognition of other addictions, including alcohol and gambling; integrated dual treatment for offenders presenting with comorbidities; and the absence of a peer-led drug-free environment.
+In a 2017 report (Irish Penal Reform Trust 2017), the IPRT noted that, despite a range of treatments available, there are a number of gaps in service provision for the treatment of offenders with substance misuse issues, in particular in relation to treatment services for women offenders; recognition of other addictions, including alcohol and gambling; integrated dual treatment for offenders presenting with comorbidities; and the absence of a peer-led drug-free environment.
 In addition, the report recognised that there is a need to develop and incorporate harm reduction programmes into the treatment regime within prisons.